 While trying to establish the measurement setup, V(sample) is kept equal to V(reference), as I am using a simple voltage divider curcuit, with large resistance ~2MOhms to Ground vs. 5.1kOhms to channel 0 of the MCP3208.

-Attaching a power source unit at 5 V replacing RPi's GPIO 2 +5V out, yields much better results!
+Attaching a power source unit at 5 V (or 3.3V, see below!) replacing RPi's GPIO 2 +5V out, yields much better results!

 Monitoring RPi's GPIO 5V out with an oscilloscope revealed many jumps in voltage, mostly < 0.05 V. This would explain why driving the MCP3008 with RPi power suffices most needs.